TaylorBurnham/Unifi-Protect-Extract/README.md

     `$SYNC_PATH` with the on the destination server you will be synchronizing the files to.

+    You can also update the optional variable below, but I recommend keeping it to 1 day.

+    `$RSYNC_AGE` will determine how far back to go to synchronize files.
+This is important for your remux process on the other end so you do not remux and purge files that will just be re-synchronized.

-5. Run the script to do the initial synchronization.
+5. Run the script to do the initial synchronization and set the number of days to the maximum age you want to synchronize.

+    `/root/bin/cloudkey_sync 7`

+    In this case I am only going to grab the last 7 days for my initial pull.

 6. Add a crontab entry to synchronize the data at whatever interval you prefer.
-I only want to do every 2 hours since the UBV files are stored in 1GB blocks and usually roll over every 2-3 hours.
+I only want to do every 4 hours since the UBV files are stored in 1GB blocks and usually roll over every 2-3 hours.

-    `0 */2 * * * /root/cloudkey-sync.sh`
+    `0 */4 * * * /root/bin/cloudkey_sync`

+    The UBV format means that each time they roll over a new file is allocated in that 1GB block, and rsync will detect changes on that file and synchronize it.
+That's a waste of time in my opinion and it's better to just run every 4 hours and avoid wasted CPU time.

 The files should synchronize and depending on your network speed, the retention policy on the CloudKey, and other things it could take some time.

+## Identifying Cameras

+All of the output files are named with the MAC address of the camera that was recorded, which isn't very useful for identifying where the originating footage came from.
+To overcome this we can query the API of the CloudKey Protect instance to return the list of cameras, and this makes it easier to add cameras in the future.

+### Credentialing the API User

+Your account should be as least privileged as possible since it will be a local authentication account.
+Mine was granted View Only on UniFi Protect and None on UniFi Network, and I also assigned a very long password.

+Once this account is created store the username and password somewhere secure, such as KeePass, 1Password, or anywhere but a plain text file.

 ## Processing Server Scripts

 Now that the files are stored on a network share I will want to run the preparation utility provided by Peter to generate the necessary timecodes to extract footage.
 The out of the box script he provides works, but I modified it to work on my workstation.

-1. Install the necessary utilities to run `qemu-user` and `ffmpeg`.
+1. Install the necessary utilities to run `qemu-user`, `ffmpeg`, and `jq` for parsing JSON files.

-    `sudo apt install -y qemu-user gcc-aarch64-linux-gnu ffmpeg`
+    `sudo apt install -y qemu-user gcc-aarch64-linux-gnu ffmpeg jq`

 2. Copy the `ubnt_ubvinfo` from your Unifi Protect installation onto your Linux machine.
 You can locate it under this path.

     `/usr/share/unifi-protect/app/node_modules/.bin/ubnt_ubvinfo`

-3. Move it to `/usr/bin` and prefix it with `arm-`.
+3. Move it to `/usr/local/bin` and prefix it with `arm-`.

-    `sudo mv ubnt_ubvinfo /usr/bin/arm-ubnt_ubvinfo`
+    `sudo mv ubnt_ubvinfo /usr/local/bin/arm-ubnt_ubvinfo`

 4. Create a wrapper script to call upon this with the right libraries so it has ARM support and make it executable.

-    ```sudo tee /usr/bin/ubnt_ubvinfo <<EOF
+    ```sudo tee /usr/local/bin/ubnt_ubvinfo <<EOF
     #!/bin/sh
     export QEMU_LD_PREFIX=/usr/aarch64-linux-gnu
-    exec qemu-aarch64 /usr/bin/arm-ubnt_ubvinfo \$*
+    exec qemu-aarch64 /usr/local/bin/arm-ubnt_ubvinfo \$*
     EOF
-    chmod +x /usr/bin/ubnt_ubvinfo```
+    chmod +x /usr/local/bin/ubnt_ubvinfo```

-5. Install the `ubv-prepare.sh` script to `/usr/bin` and make it executable.
+5. Install the `ubnt_prepare` script to `/usr/local/bin` and make it executable.

-    `chmod +x /usr/bin/ubv-prepare.sh`
+    `sudo chmod +x /usr/local/bin/ubnt_prepare`

 6. Installed `remux` to your path by downloading it from the [release page](https://github.com/petergeneric/unifi-protect-remux/releases), then put it in the right directory.

     ```
     wget https://github.com/petergeneric/unifi-protect-remux/releases/download/3.0.2/remux-x86_64.tar.gz
     tar xfvz remux-x86_64.tar.gz
-    sudo mv remux /usr/bin/
+    sudo mv remux /usr/local/bin/
     ```

+6. Create the configuration folder for your processing scripts.

+    `sudo mkdir /etc/unifi-protect-extract`

+7. Place the `unifi-protect.conf` file in the `/etc/unifi-protect-extract` folder and update the following variables.

+    `CLOUDKEY_CONTROLLER` with the hostname of your CloudKey controller.

+    `CLOUDKEY_USERNAME` with the username of the service account you created.

+    `CLOUDKEY_PASSWORD` with the password of the service account you created.

+8. Make the file owned by root and only accessible by root.

+    ```
+    sudo chown -Rv root:root /etc/unifi-protect-extract
+    sudo chmod 700 /etc/unifi-protect-extract
+    sudo chmod 600 /etc/unifi-protect-extract/unifi-protect.conf
+    ```

 ## Scheduling Processing

 It's up to you how to handle this.
 Do you want to output them in the same directory, or somewhere else where a media server can index them?
 I'll be processing them into a separate directory and grouping by camera, then the additional processing.

-**This is a work in progress.**